 In 1955, Pastor Herbert Burden was called to rest from his labor.
 He had given Mount Carmel unselfishly his time, talent, and financial resources.
 The torch of leadership was passed on to his brother, Rev. S.L.
 Burden who was elected pastor.
 Pastor S.L.
 Burden maintained the same spirit as his predecessor and had a mind to work.
 He labored until health conditions no longer allowed him to participate physically, but as an honorary pastor he continued to pray for the church's success until his death in 1988.

-On July ro, 1973, the Rev. Sidney E. Sanford was elected to serve as pastor of Mt.
+In July of 1973, the Rev. Sidney E. Sanford was elected to serve as pastor of Mt.
 Carmel.
 Rev. Sanford led the church toward structural improvements as well as spiritual growth.
 Mt.
 Carmel's has a history rich in youth development and has contributed towards building some of the finest characters known to the city of Baton Rouge.